saswatamcode/saswatamcode-web/content/blog/first-api-with-deno/index.md

 ---
-title: "Write your first API with Deno"
-description: "ICYMI, Deno v1.0 has been released!
-Deno is a simple, modern and secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust.
-Let's build a really simple REST API which lets us perform CRUD operations on a database of dogs!"
-date: 2020-05-19T05:35:07.322Z
-lastmod: 2020-05-19T05:35:07.322Z
-draft: false
 weight: 50
+title: Write your first API with Deno
+lastmod: "2020-05-19T05:35:07.322Z"
 images: []
-contributors: ["saswatamcode"]
+draft: false
+description: ICYMI, Deno v1.0 has been released!
+Deno is a simple, modern and secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust.
+Let's build a really simple REST API which lets us perform CRUD operations on a database of dogs!
+date: "2020-05-19T05:35:07.322Z"
 ---

 ICYMI, Deno v1.0 has been released!